 Port Aransas and Port Isabel High Schools have been collecting beachprofile data and coastal-process observations since 1999.
 Although neither location has experienced the type of dramatic shoreline change that Galveston and Follets Islands have, the information gained from the students' work has been beneficial to Bureau researchers' understanding of the dynamics of the Texas coast.
 Brazos Santiago Pass, the southern border of South Padre Island, is dredged biannually.
-The Pass serves as the southern Gulf of Mexico access to the Gulf Intracoastal Waterway and the Port of Brownsville.
+The pass serves as the southern Gulf of Mexico access to the Gulf Intracoastal Waterway and the Port of Brownsville.
 Dredged material is placed on beaches of South Padre Island, and the two sites monitored by Port Isabel High School students are within the nourishment areas.
 The SPI02 monitoring site has also been used by students and scientists to monitor the growth of dunes.
 When SPI02 was established in August 2000, there were no dunes between the seawall and the waterline at this location.
-Since that time, sand fences have been installed, and vegetation has been planted.
+Since that time, sand fences were installed, and vegetation has been planted.
 Profile data have been quantifying the effects of these actions (Fig. 11).
+The storm surge due to Hurricane Ike deposited sand in the dune area at SPI02 and covered the vegetation, essentially flattening the profile.
+Port Isabel students will be monitoring new dunes that form at this location.
+Hurricane Dolly made landfall on South Padre Island near Port Mansfield on July 23, 2008.
+Impacts to beaches and dunes in the Port Isabel students' study area were not measured because of the arrival of Hurricane Ike before their first field trip.